Joy Town Learning Center

 What type, if any, of extra-curricular activities are offered at the school?

-In the past we had music, swimming and dance but due to financial constraint these had to be discontinued.
+In the past the school had music, swimming and dance but due to financial constraint these had to be discontinued.

 Do most of the children leaving Joy Town go on to Primary school?

-Yes, all our graduates attend either Primary School or private Preparatory Schools.
+Yes, all of the school's graduates attend either Primary School or private Preparatory Schools.

 Principal and Vice Principal